SIGS ( Special Interest Groups ) Monthly meetings

 Apple IOS Users Group

-When: Friday 1st December, 10:00am – 12:00pm
+When: First Friday of each month, starting at 10:00am – 12:00pm

 Where: Anvil House, Level 1, Room 2

-Facilitator: Allan Chee
+Facilitator: Allan Chee and Peter Chik

 Register: Pre-registration is not required.